UmaMaheshAdabala/Terraform_basics/README.md

 ### Terraform Modules

 - Modules are containers for multiple resources that are used together.
 A module contains set of .tf files kept together in a directory.

+### Terraform Cloud & Enterprise

+- Terraform cloud and enterprise are different distributions for same applications.
+- It manages terraform runs in a consistent and reliable environment, and easy access to shared and secret data, access control for approving changes to infra, a private registry for sharing Terraform modules, detailed policy controls for governing the contents of terraform configurations.

+## Terraform VCS Integration

+- Terraform cloud can automatically initiate Terraform runs.
+- Terraform cloud makes code review easier by automatically predicting how pull requests will affect infrastructure.

+### Terraform Sentinal

+- Terraform sentinal is a policy management service.
+So that we can define some set of policy, so on successful completion of terraform plan if the code obeys all the policies then only terrform will apply the changes. we can write the policies in xyz.sentinal file and configure those policies in sentinal.hcl file.